SAP-archive/teched2020-DEV163/README.md

 ## Exercises

 There are 4 set of exercises.
-Exercise 0 is a mandatory setup before executing any exercise.
-You can choose to run one or more exercises 1, 2, and 3.
+Exercise 0 is a mandatory setup before executing any exercises.
+You can choose to run one or more exercises 1, 2, and 3 in any order.
 These exercises are independent of each other and the instructions are mentioned in the respective links below.

 - [Exercise 0 - Setup](https://github.com/SAP-samples/teched2020-DEV163/blob/master/exercises/Exercise0/Setup%20Trial%20Landscape.pdf)
     - Duration: 15 min.
 This is a **MANDATORY** exercise.
-    - It will help you setup your SAP Cloud Platform Trial environment with SAP Cloud Platform Workflow Management services.
+    - It will help you setup your SAP Cloud Platform Trial account with SAP Cloud Platform Workflow Management services.

 - [Exercise 1 - Workflow](https://github.com/SAP-samples/teched2020-DEV163/blob/master/exercises/Exercise1/Workflow.pdf)
     - Duration: 90 minutes
     - In this exercise you will learn how to:
         - model, build and deploy workflow from SAP Business Application Studio.
-        - monitor and execute workflow.
+        - monitor and execute workflow using standard Monitor Workflow applications.
+        - access My Inbox application to approve, reject or rework user task.

 - [Exercise 2 - Business Rules](https://github.com/SAP-samples/teched2020-DEV163/blob/master/exercises/Exercise2/BusinessRules.pdf)
     - Duration: 60 minutes